dimagi/commcare-hq/corehq/apps/es/REINDEX_PROCESS.md

 ```
 cchq <env> django-manage elastic_sync_multiplexed remove_residual_indices
 ```
-These indices are safe to delete and are not used in any functionality of CommCareHQ.
+These indices are safe to delete and are not used in any functionality of CommCare HQ.

-9. Congratulations :tada: You have successfully created new indexes that are active on CommcareHQ.
+9. Congratulations :tada: You have successfully created new indexes that are active on CommCare HQ.

 10. Update [Index Names](./const.py#L27-L57), set Primary index names to secondary index name and secondary index names to `None`.